Scholarships & Grants

 Option 2: Grants

-Conference grants are new in 2025, a result of Literacy Texas looking for expanded ways to help you cover conference costs.
+Conference grants were new in 2025, a result of Literacy Texas looking for additional ways to help you cover conference costs.

 The main ways in which conference grants differ from scholarships are:

-- Money can be used for any 2025 Literacy Texas Annual Conference-related expenses, not just registration fees;
+• Money can be used for any 2026 Literacy Texas Annual Conference-related expenses, not just registration fees (and you don’t need to keep receipts);

 Grant Basics